-- 4to remain competitive with the median compensation paid to outside directors of comparable companies - 4to keep pace with changes in practices in director compensation - 4to attract qualified candidates for Board service - 4to reinforce our practice of encouraging stock ownership by our directors
+- ▶ to remain competitive with the median compensation paid to outside directors of comparable companies - ▶ to keep pace with changes in practices in director compensation - to attract qualified candidates for Board service - to reinforce our practice of encouraging stock ownership by our directors

 In 2012, the Nominating and Corporate Governance Committee assessed our Outside Director compensation against the median non-management director compensation for our peers.
-Based on this review, the Committee recommended an increase in Outside Director compensation for 2013, and the Board agreed with the Committee's recommendation.
+Based on this review, the Committee recommended an increase in Outside Director compensation for 2013 and 2014, and the Board agreed with the Committee's recommendation.
 Prior to this adjustment, Outside Director compensation had not increased since 2009.

-The table below shows how we structure Outside Director compensation:
+The table below shows how we structured Outside Director compensation in 2014: